Lead in Windsor's Water

 It is recognized that those specifically at risk are likely to be children under the age of six and pregnant mothers.
 Young children are at risk based upon their higher metabolic rates and their lower body mass, while pregnant mothers are at risk since the lead will pass through the placental membrane and be directly absorbed by the developing fetus.

 What is the regulated limit for lead in our drinking water system?

 In Canada, drinking water quality is a responsibility shared between the federal and provincial governments.
 Health Canada works closely with the Federal-Provincial-Territorial Committee on Drinking Water to establish the Guidelines for Canadian Drinking Water Quality.
 Each Province is then responsible for setting their own guidelines, objectives or enforceable regulations, usually based on the Guidelines for Canadian Drinking Water Quality.

-The Canadian guideline for lead in drinking water is 0.010 mg/L and this has been adopted by the Ontario Ministry of Environment as the maximum acceptable concentration (MAC) for lead in Ontario.
+The Canadian guideline for lead in drinking water is 0.005 mg/L. In Ontario, the maximum acceptable concentration (MAC) for lead is 0.010 mg/L.

 How does lead enter our drinking water system?

 In Canada, the concentration of lead in drinking water is generally below the Canadian guideline of 0.005 mg/L as it leaves the treatment plant, and this is certainly true for the lead levels leaving the treatment plants here in Windsor.
 However, lead may enter potable water at several points between water treatment plants and people's homes.
 The use of lead in older distribution mains and service lines are potential sources as is internal plumbing in dwellings from pipe jointing compounds, soldered joints and brass fixtures that are used within the home.

 What are the lead levels in the City of Windsor distribution system?